mmcc007/screenshots/README.md

 Devices are therefore organized by supported screens in a file called `screens.yaml`.

 To modify the config file with the devices you want to emulate/simulate:
-1. Locate each device in [screens.yaml](https://github.com/mmcc007/screenshots/blob/master/lib/resources/screens.yaml).
+1. Locate each device in latest [screens.yaml](https://github.com/mmcc007/screenshots/blob/master/lib/resources/screens.yaml).
 Use the latest `screens.yaml`, not the sample below.
-2. Modify the list of devices in `screenshots.yaml`.
+2. Modify the list of devices in `screenshots.yaml` with your selected devices.
-Confirm that the device name matches the name used in `screens.yaml`
+Confirm that each selected device name matches a name used in `screens.yaml`
-3. Install an emulator/simulator for each device.
+3. Install an emulator/simulator for each selected device.
-Confirm that the emulator/simulator name matches the device name used in `screenshots.yaml`.
+Confirm that each selected device used in `screenshots.yaml` has an emulator/simulator with a matching name.

 `screenshots` will validate the config file before running.